Weeks to build

 Greg Quinn, Managing Director

 In March 2019, anchor tenant, Rio Tinto, announced it would occupy 20,000m2 of the 44,000m2 building, relocating from its former home at 123 Albert Street.
-Midtown will feature a subtropical inspired fitout using locally sourced Queensland materials, numerous outdoor terraces with lush landscaping, inter-floor mixed-mode atriums, state-of-the-art end of trip facilities, a complementary wellness centre and the star of the show – a unique 840m2 sky terrace garden on level 20.
+Midtown features a subtropical inspired fitout using locally sourced Queensland materials, numerous outdoor terraces with lush landscaping, inter-floor mixed-mode atriums, state-of-the-art end of trip facilities, a complementary wellness centre and the star of the show – a unique 840m2 sky terrace garden on level 20.

 The design, by internationally renowned Australian architects, Fender Katsalidis, embraces the ‘Buildings that Breathe’ philosophy throughout to foster productive, healthy workplaces in line with Brisbane City Council’s New World City Design Guide.
 Karl Fender OAM, Firm Founding Partners and Managing Director of Fender Katsalidis believes Midtown Centre will become a global exemplar for re-purposing aged commercial building assets.
-Lat27 who are the local landscape architecture designers will carry this theme through all aspects of the open spaces.
+Lat27 who are the local landscape architecture designers carried this theme through all aspects of the open spaces.

 The decision to connect and refurbish the two buildings is over 230% more environmentally friendly than demolition and new build according to Green Star.
 This approach not only reflects corporate responsibility through sustainable design, but also responds to market demands for large format, highly flexible contemporary workplaces.